Skip to content

 return func_a()

-When referencing within the same Script Set, the abbreviated form (i.e., omitting the Script Set ID and starting with __) should be used as much as possible.
+When referencing within a script set, you should use the abbreviated form (i.e., omitting the script set ID and starting with __) as much as possible.

-This way, when the entire Script Set is cloned and the Script Set ID changes, the code in the newly cloned Script Set can still correctly reference the scripts within it.
+This way, when the entire script set is cloned and the script set ID changes, the code within the cloned new script set can still correctly reference scripts within its own script set.

-Connector can be created in "Development / Connector".
-It is a tool provided by DataFlux Func to connect to external systems, and its ID is directly specified by the user during creation.
+Connectors can be created in "Development / Connectors".
+They are tools provided by DataFlux Func to connect to external systems.
+Their IDs are directly specified by the user upon creation.

-In fact, writing Python code in DataFlux Func is not much different from writing in original Python.
-Developers can completely ignore Connectors and connect to external systems on their own in the code.
+In fact, writing Python code in DataFlux Func is not much different from writing original Python.
+Developers can completely ignore connectors and connect to external systems on their own in the code.

-However, for some external systems with connection pool concepts, Connectors have built-in connection pools, which can maintain connections during repeated function executions, avoiding repeatedly creating/closing connections with external systems.
+However, for some external systems that have the concept of connection pools, connectors have built-in connection pools.
+They can maintain connections during repeated function executions, avoiding repeatedly creating/closing connections to external systems.

-Assume the user has configured a Connector with an ID of mysql.
-The code to obtain the operation object of this Connector is as follows:
+Assuming the user has configured a connector with ID mysql, the code to get the operation object of this connector is as follows:

 Python